brugobi/TNW-Project/README.md

 ![screenshot](./img/screenshot.jpg)

-The website is a clone of "TheNextWeb.com" website.
+A clone of TNW website (TheNextWeb.com) home page @ 2020.

 ## Built With